computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 Our process benefited from two facilitators external to our department: for the summer workshop, a Workbook co-author, and for the fall working group, a Math colleague interested in curricular reform.
 We initially wanted an external facilitator so that faculty members could focus on the curriculum redesign activities rather than the mechanics of facilitation.
-Ultimately, we found that  having an outside perspective mitigated mitigated the dynamics of seniority and  catalyzed us to explain---and thus reconsider---our existing department norms.
+Ultimately, we found that  having an outside perspective mitigated mitigated the dynamics of seniority and  catalyzed us to explain--and thus reconsider--our existing department norms.

 The curricular revision process required a significant time investment from each of us:
 20 hours of summer workshop meetings, 10 hours of fall working group meetings, and about as many hours of individual work.